It may be possible to solve your dispute without going to court, for example, by using mediation or negotiation.

 Courts can transfer the ownership of property on a long-term basis as part of divorce or dissolution proceedings.
 Properties can even be transferred from a sole owner to the non-owning partner.
 If the property is jointly owned, then it can be transferred into just one partner's name.

 If a transfer is not requested at the time of divorce or dissolution, it is much harder to do later on, and then is normally only possible for the benefit of any children of the relationship.

 If you are not legally ending your relationship

 If you are cohabiting or aren't intending to legally end your relationship, you can only transfer a property through the courts if it would be for the benefit of any children of the relationship.

 Court costs and procedure

-You may want to ask for help with filling in all the necessary forms.
+You may want to ask for help with filling in all the necessary forms – contact the Civil Legal Advice helpline for advice and legal help.
 After filling these in, take them to them to court, where they will be checked and you will be given a date for your hearing.
 The date will depend on how busy the court is.

 Using a solicitor

 If you are planning to divorce, separate from or split up with your partner or dissolve your registered civil partnership, it is likely that at some point you'll need a solicitor to help you sort out your home and money issues.
 You may be able to sort some things out yourselves if you don't have children, or if you haven't been married or together for very long.
 But if you share lots of assets and can't agree how to divide them, you may need legal help.

 Mediation can be useful in these circumstances, and provides a neutral third party to help you and your partner make decisions, and is likely to be cheaper than a solicitor.